-To reboot your computer when it has a frozen screen, press the power button and hold it until your device shuts off.
-Restart, then clean up your system so that it won’t freeze again.
+To reboot your computer when its screen freezes, press the power button and hold until your device shuts down.
+Restart then clean up your system so that it won’t freeze again.

 10. Keyboard problems

-Your keyboard might not be the problem even if it’s making noise or it won’t type letters properly.
-The reason for this is that you might have enabled the filter and toggle keys in the settings.
+Your keyboard might not be the problem even if it’s making noise or won’t type letters properly.
+The reason for that is you might have enabled the filter and toggle keys in the settings.

 To disable these keys:

-- Open the Control Panel, then click Ease of Access.
+- Open Control Panel then click Ease of Access.

-- Click on the Change how your keyboard works button.
+- Click the Change how your keyboard works button.

-- Untick the box next to Filter Keys and Toggle Keys to solve this issue.
+- Untick the box next to Filter Keys and Toggle Keys to solve the issue.

 Not knowing what to do when an issue occurs usually leads to frustration.
-The good news is that now, you know that the solutions are quite simple.
-If you’re still struggling to fix your computer, call in the experts as you might have a more serious issue with your device.
+The good news is that now, you know the solutions are quite simple.
+If you’re still struggling to fix computer bugs, call in experts, as you might have a more serious issue with it.